RahulBethavalli/albuminator/README.md

 ## TODO.

-1. HTML page where user can upload the multiple images.
+-  [x]  HTML page where user can upload the multiple images.
-2. A python function which takes in mutiple images as input and outputs respective classes.
+- [x] A python function which takes in mutiple images as input and outputs respective classes.
-3. Output images in mutliple folder on the html page so that user can download.
+- [ ] Output images in mutliple folder on the html page so that user can download.
+- [ ] Dockerize the app
+- [ ] Read how to deploy docker on AWS Lambda
+- [ ] Deploy ⚽️!

 ## Run following for Required Packages